April 25, 2020

 Spring power!

 Although never receiving its own comic, Dastardly & Muttley was a feature in Gold Key ComicsHanna-Barbera Fun-In for at least half of the series’ run.
 They were less prominent in Gold Key/Whitman’s Golden Comics Digest, appearing only in #7 and #11.
-In 2017, as part of DC Comics’ reimagining of Hanna-Barbera properties, a Dastardly & Muttley mini-series was released written by Garth Ennis and drawn by Mauricet.
-The series took the Flying Machines concept by having U.S. Air Force pilot Colonel Richard “Dick” Atcherly and his navigator, Captain Dudley “Mutt” Muller, become gradually cartoonized when the leader of Unliklistan tried to use the unstable radioactive element Unstablium 239 to power a reactor.
+In 2017, as part of DC Comics’ reimagining of Hanna-Barbera properties, a Dastardly & Muttley mini-series was released written by Garth Ennis and drawn by Mauricet, with colors by John Kalisz and letters by Rob Steen.
+The series was a twist on the Flying Machines concept by having U.S. Air Force pilot Colonel Richard “Dick” Atcherly and his navigator, Captain Dudley “Mutt” Muller, become gradually cartoonized when the leader of Unliklistan tried to use the unstable radioactive element Unstablium 239 to power a reactor.
 The (unofficial) Vulture Squadron comes together to try and stop an errant drone, War Pig One, from further spreading the Unstablium around the world.
 The phrase “Stop the Pig One” eventually makes its way into the book, as does the original cartoon.
-In 2019, the actual characters returned in Scooby-Doo Team-Up #44 by Sholly Fisch and Scott Jeralds, tricking the Mystery, Inc. gang into thinking Yankee Doodle was a ghost to capture.
+In 2019, the actual characters returned in Scooby-Doo Team-Up #44 by Sholly Fisch, Scott Jeralds, Silvana Brys and Saida Temofonte, tricking the Mystery, Inc. gang into thinking Yankee Doodle was a ghost to capture.
 It also, at long last, revealed why the Vulture Squadron was after him this whole time.

 The international version of the complete series DVD.

 Dastardly & Muttley has seen numerous releases to home video; both in English and in other languages.
 In 1986, Worldvision Home Video released a VHS collection containing three episodes of the series.
 Another collection repeating a couple of the earlier selections was released by Turner Pictures Worldwide in 1996.
 In the United Kingdom, The Video Collection released their own compilation in 1986, and again in 1989 when they also released their own version of the Worldvision release, and included a “Magnificent Muttley” segment in their Bedtime Stories: The Cartoon Collection.
 First Independent Films took over distribution rights in 1994 with a series of collections of various segments, and a collection of those in Bumper Edition.
 In 2005, Warner Home Video released the complete series to DVD as part of their Hanna-Barbera Classics Collection.
 It was re-released in 2017 as part of the Hanna-Barbera Diamond Collection.
-In 2012, Warner also released an international collection called Hanna-Barbera 4 DVD Bumper Pack which contained the first volumes of Dastardly & Muttley, Wacky Races, Top Cat and Hong Kong Phooey
+In 2012, Warner also released an international collection called Hanna-Barbera 4 DVD Bumper Pack which contained the first volumes of Dastardly & Muttley, Wacky Races, Top Cat and Hong Kong Phooey.
+On September 13, 2024, the series returned to television on the retro animation network MeTV Toons.

 EPISODES: